4 Major Scales and Keys

 - Major tetrachord #2 consists of G-A-B-C (whole-whole-half).

-- When the two tetrachords are joined by a whole step, what results is a major scale.
+- When the two tetrachords are connected by a whole step, the outcome is a major scale.

-Although the major scale itself is not a very tuneful melody, we often find the major scale to create emphasis, give rise to tension, or add filler as in Examples 4.3.2 and 4.3.3.
+Although the major scale itself is not a very melodic tune, we often find the major scale used to create emphasis, give rise to tension, or serve as filler, as in Examples 4.3.2 and 4.3.3.

 Example 4.3.2.
 Major scale: Beethoven[3], Symphony No. 5 in C Minor, Op.
 67, iv – Allegro

-The orchestra has the main melody in Example 4.3.2.
-However, the piccolo’s repeated ascending C-major scale adds to the excitement.
-The descending major scale can be used the same way.
+The orchestra features the main melody in Example 4.3.2.
+However, the piccolo’s repeated ascending C major scale adds to the excitement.
+The descending major scale can be used similarly (Example 4.3.3).

 Example 4.3.3.
 Descending major scale: Beethoven, Symphony No. 5 in C Minor, Op.
 67, iv – Allegro

-Listen to Example 4.3.3 and how the energy builds and climaxes at the end of the descending C-major scale.
+Listen to Example 4.3.3 and observe how the energy builds and peaks at the end of the descending C major scale.

-For major scales, you can either think of two major tetrachords separated by a diatonic whole step, or you can think of the entire pattern of diatonic half steps and diatonic whole steps:
+For major scales, you can either think of two major tetrachords separated by a diatonic whole step, or you can think of the entire pattern of diatonic half steps and whole steps.

 - Option 1: Two major tetrachords separated by a whole step: